ghwatson/faststyle/README.md

 ```
 git clone https://github.com/ghwatson/faststyle.git
 ```
-If you also intend on training new models, you will need the MS-Coco 13GB training dataset found [here](http://mscoco.org/dataset/#download) and the VGG weights by running:
+If you also intend to train new models, you will need the MS-Coco 13GB training dataset found [here](http://mscoco.org/dataset/#download) and the VGG weights by running:

 ```
 cd faststyle/libs
 ./get_vgg16_weights.sh
 ```

-To prepare the MS-Coco dataset for use with train.py, you will have to convert it to Tensorflow's TFRecords format, which shards the images into large files for more efficient reading from disk. ```faststyle/tfrecords_writer.py``` can be used for this as shown below.
+To prepare the MS-Coco dataset for use with ```train.py```, you will have to convert it to Tensorflow's TFRecords format, which shards the images into large files for more efficient reading from disk. ```tfrecords_writer.py``` can be used for this as shown below.
 Change ```--num_threads``` to however many cores you want to use, and ensure that it divides whatever you choose for ```--train_shards```.
 This block will give shards ~100MB in size:

 ```
 python tfrecords_writer.py --train_directory /path/to/training/data \